Executing as You Generate: Hiding Execution Latency in LLM Code Interpreters

 \subsection{RQ1: Latency Savings Across Generation Speeds and Environments}

 As the generation speed of real LLMs are hard to systematically control, we choose a simulated setting.
 Instead of using real LLMs to produce the token stream for \approach{} to execute, we use the already generated code solutions from all four benchmarks and replay them as a mock token stream at a fixed Token-Per-Second (TPS) rate.
 Specifically, we use the gold (reference) solutions from PandasPlotBench and GitChameleon and the runnable solutions generated by DeepSeek-V3.2 for DABench and DSBench.
 We sweep across four representative TPS rates---20, 50, 100, and 200---covering the range from slower open-weight model deployments to fast proprietary APIs.
 We run all these code scripts across the three execution environments (local, Docker, and Open Interpreter) and compare \approach{} against serial execution in terms of non-overlapped execution time and end-to-end latency.

-As shown in Table~\ref{tab:rq1-all}, \approach{} achieves consistently high NEL savings across all benchmarks, environments, and TPS rates, with reductions typically in the range of 83--100\%.
+As shown in Table~\ref{tab:rq1-all}, \approach{} achieves consistently high NEL savings across all benchmarks, environments, and TPS rates, averaging 89.8\%.
 This indicates that the vast majority of execution time is successfully hidden behind generation regardless of the specific configuration.
-For example, on DABench and DSBench, the NEL savings remain above 90\% even at 200 TPS across all three environments, meaning that less than 10\% of the original execution time is left exposed after overlapping.
+For example, on DABench and DSBench, the NEL savings remain above 89\% even at 200 TPS across all three environments, meaning that only about 10\% of the original execution time is left exposed after overlapping.